A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems

 \section{Abstract}

 The thin plate spline is a popular tool for the interpolation and smoothing of scattered data.
 In this paper we propose a novel stabilized mixed finite element method for the discretization of thin plate splines.
 The mixed formulation is obtained by introducing the gradient of the smoother as an additional unknown.
-Working with a pair of bases for the gradient of the smoother and the Lagrange multiplier which forms a biorthogonal system, we can easily eliminate these two variables (gradient of the smoother and Lagrange multiplier) leading to a positive definite formulation.
-The optimal a priori estimate is proved by using a superconvergence property of a gradient recovery operator.
+Working with a pair of bases for the gradient of the smoother and the Lagrange multiplier which forms a biorthogonal system, we can eliminate these two variables (gradient of the smoother and Lagrange multiplier) leading to a positive definite formulation.
+A sub-optimal a priori error estimate is proved by using the superconvergence property of a gradient recovery operator.

 \textit{Key words: Thin plate splines, scattered data smoothing, mixed finite element method, saddle point problem, biorthogonal system, a priori estimate}\\ \textit{AMS subject classification: 65D10, 65D15, 65L60, 41A15}